Roychowdhury-group/FENESTRA-Fake-News-Structure-and-Threat-Assessment/README.md

 ```

 **Step-3**: Modify the parameters in "relEx_parse_tree.py" according to your input data.
 Feel free to take a look at the settings we used for Bridgegate and Pizzagate experiments.
+For example you need to set the "INPUT_DELIMITER" parameter to be "," when you feed a csv file, and set it to "\n" when feeding a txt file which the inputs are separated by new lines.

 **Step-4**: Run the following command to extract relationships: